rstudio/rstudio-docker-products/connect/README.md

 long-term solution.

 # Licensing
-The license associated with the RStudio Docker Products repository is located [in LICENSE.md](https://github.com/rstudio/rstudio-docker-products/blob/main/LICENSE.md).
+The license associated with the Posit Docker Products repository is located [in LICENSE.md](https://github.com/rstudio/rstudio-docker-products/blob/main/LICENSE.md).

 As is the case with all container images, the images themselves also contain other software which may be under other